'Good Beads, Doing Good!'

 Check out some of our policies below!

 We are constantly looking for greener ways to package our beads.
 When you come and shop in our physical store we will offer your fully biodegradable and compostable bags made from 100% recycled material.
 We also re-use the cardboard and bubble wrap from our deliveries and send out all orders in padded envelopes that are designed to be recycled.

-As of January 2018 we now run a scheme called ‘Beads For Bees‘, where we will give out free packets of bee-friendly wildflower seeds to all customers who return 10 seed bead tubes to us to be reused or recycled – no matter where they’ve been purchased!
+Since 2018 we have run a scheme called ‘Beads For Bees‘, where we will give out free packets of bee-friendly wildflower seeds to all customers who return 10 seed bead tubes to us to be reused or recycled – no matter where they’ve been purchased!
 Just pop into the shop with your tubes or send us 10 tubes in the post and we’ll exchange them for a lovely pack of bee-friendly wildflower seeds!

 When you purchase online, you will find an option at the checkout to have your items packed using as little plastic as possible – if you pick this option we’ll combine all your purchases into one single biodegradable plastic bag (not for pre-packaged items).
 This may seem a little more crudely packed than our separate ziplock bags (which are also recyclable), but you will be helping us save the environment with this small change!